shaack/shaack-com/README.md

 # shaack.com

-This website is based on Reboot CMS.
+This is the sourcecode of my website https://shaack.com

-Reboot CMS is a minimal CMS without needing a database, but with the support of `Blocks`.
+The system is based on Reboot CMS, which is a minimal flat file markdown CMS without needing a database, but with the support of `Blocks`.

 - [The Reboot CMS repository and documentation](https://github.com/shaack/reboot-cms).